sunpy/ndcube/joss_paper/paper.md

 supports a variety of current ground-based and satellite observatories.
-These include the James Webb Space Telescope (JWST), Solar Orbiter, the Interface Region Imaging Spectrograph (IRIS), Hinode, and the Daniel K. Inouye Solar Telescope (DKIST), as a dependency of the specutils [@specutils-docs; @specutils-code], sunraster [@sunraster], irispy-lmsal [@irispy-docs; @irispy-code], EISPAC [@eispac-docs; @eispac-code] and DKIST user tools packages, respectively.
-It is also used in the data pipeline of the PUNCH mission [Polarimeter to UNify the Corona and Heliosphere; @punch], scheduled for launch in 2025.
+These include the James Webb Space Telescope (JWST), Solar Orbiter, the Interface Region Imaging Spectrograph (IRIS), Hinode, and the Daniel K. Inouye Solar Telescope (DKIST) via the specutils [@specutils-docs; @specutils-code], jdaviz [@jdaviz], sunraster [@sunraster], irispy-lmsal [@irispy-docs; @irispy-code], EISPAC [@eispac-docs; @eispac-code] and DKIST user tools packages which all depend on ndcube. ndcube is also used in the data pipeline of the PUNCH mission [Polarimeter to UNify the Corona and Heliosphere; @punch], scheduled for launch in 2025.
-Individual researchers are also using the ndcube package in their own analysis workflows.
+In addition, individual researchers are using the ndcube package in their own analysis workflows.

 A network benefit of ndcube is that it standardizes the APIs for handling